 The schedule for administering the official ACT WorkKeys assessment is publicized each semester.
 Anyone desiring further information about ACT WorkKeys, may contact the Office of the Dean of Instruction.

-ASSESSMENT
+COMPASS ASSESSMENT

-Shelton State requires a comprehensive assessment of students in English, mathematics, and reading prior to enrollment in classes.
-Course placement is determined by the results of this assessment.
-COMPASS is the official assessment instrument used by the College.
+Course placement at the College is determined by the results of COMPASS, the official assessment instrument used by the College.